faz-ai-biz/chain-processor/chain-processor-db/docs/schema/database_schema.md

 # Chain Processor DB - Database Schema

 This document describes the database schema for the Chain Processing System.
+ORM models expose JSONB columns named `metadata` using the attribute `metadata_json` to avoid conflicts with SQLAlchemy's reserved `metadata` attribute.

 ## Entity Relationship Diagram